idvorkin/idvorkin.github.io/_d/chapters.md

 ---
 layout: post
-title: "Think of your life as a series of chapters"
+title: "The chapters of our lives"
 tags:
   - book-notes
 permalink: /chapters